 Summerlong Supper Club

-A group of NYC restaurants including Atoboy, Llama Inn, Cafe Paulette, Rahi, Contra, Glasserie, and more have joined forces to create a weekly delivery-only supper club, and you can join if you sign up by January 17th.
+A group of NYC restaurants including Atoboy, Llama Inn, Cafe Paulette, Rahi, Contra, Glasserie, and more have joined forces to create a weekly delivery-only supper club.
 The dining program comes with 16 different three-course chef tasting menus, that you can purchase for $65 per week or a total of $800 for the year.
 The goal is to help restaurants survive the winter months by bringing amazing food straight to your apartment, and you can read more about it all here.
+While full memberships are now closed, stay updated on partial membership options on Instagram.

 Neighborhood Bread started out delivering fresh loaves to select neighborhoods in Brooklyn back in March 2020.
 Since then, they’ve expanded their pastry menu to include a bunch of excellent pastries like cardamom buns, Portuguese egg tarts, and danishes topped with poached pears and sweet potato cream.
 The restaurant is currently taking orders via Instagram DM, and delivering to a few Brooklyn neighborhoods Monday through Wednesday.